World War I

 World War I, (Note: Often abbreviated as WWI or WW1) or the First World War (28 July 1914 – 11 November 1918), also known as the Great War, was a global conflict between two coalitions: the Allies (or Entente) and the Central Powers.
-Major areas of conflict included Europe and the Middle East, as well as parts of Africa and the Asia-Pacific.
-The war saw important developments in weaponry including tanks, aircraft, artillery, machine guns, and chemical weapons.
-One of the deadliest conflicts in history, it resulted in an estimated 30 million military casualties, and 8 million civilian deaths from war-related causes and genocide.
-The movement of large numbers of people was a major factor in the deadly Spanish flu pandemic.
+One of the deadliest conflicts in history, World War I resulted in an estimated 15 to 22 million deaths, including those in war crimes and genocides.
+The war also helped spread the Spanish flu pandemic.
+The conflict saw important developments in weaponry, including the first large-scale use of machine guns, artillery, aircraft, chemical weapons, and tanks.

-The causes of World War I included the rise of the German Empire and decline of the Ottoman Empire, which disturbed the long-standing balance of power in Europe, the exacerbation of imperial rivalries, and an arms race between the great powers.
-Growing tensions in the Balkans reached a breaking point on 28 June 1914 when Gavrilo Princip, a Bosnian Serb, assassinated Franz Ferdinand, the heir to the Austro-Hungarian throne.
-Austria-Hungary blamed Serbia, and declared war on 28 July.
-After Russia mobilised in Serbia's defence, Germany declared war on Russia and France, who had an alliance.
-The United Kingdom entered the war after Germany invaded Belgium, and the Ottoman Empire joined the Central Powers in November.
-Germany's strategy in 1914 was to quickly defeat France before transferring its forces to the east, but its advance was halted in September, and by the end of the year the Western Front consisted of a near-continuous line of trenches from the English Channel to Switzerland.
+The causes of World War I included the rise of the German Empire, which disturbed the long-standing balance of power in Europe, and the exacerbation of imperial rivalries, as reflected in new alliances and an arms race between the great powers.
+Tensions in the Balkans reached a breaking point on 28 June 1914 when Gavrilo Princip, a Bosnian Serb, assassinated Franz Ferdinand, the heir to the Austro-Hungarian throne.
+Austria-Hungary blamed Serbia and declared war on 28 July, upon which the Russian Empire mobilised in Serbia's defence.
+In early August, Germany declared war on Russia and France; the United Kingdom entered the war after Germany invaded Belgium.
+Germany's strategy in 1914 was to quickly defeat France, but its advance was halted in September, and the Western Front solidified into a near-continuous line of fortified trenches from the English Channel to Switzerland.
 The Eastern Front was more dynamic, but neither side gained a decisive advantage, despite costly offensives.
-Italy, Bulgaria, Romania, Greece and others entered the war from 1915 onward.
+The Ottoman Empire joined the Central Powers in November, which was followed by a failed Allied campaign at Gallipoli.
+Japan and Italy also joined the Allies.